Skip to content

 C -->|caught by| D[Global Handler]

-D -->|returns| E[JSON Response]
+D -->|returns| E[application/problem+json]

 Exception Hierarchy